 Optimizing Ketones With Kenetik

 Kenetik’s D-BHB ketones are produced using an environmentally-friendly process that uses renewable plant sugars to create exact copies of the normal ketones your body produces naturally.
-Additionally, by including a blend of D-BHB acid and R 1,3 butanediol, Kenetik offers users a potent, sustained boost of ketone energy without sacrificing taste.
+Additionally, by including a blend of D-BHB acid and R 1,3 butanediol, Kenetik offers users a potent, sustained boost of ketone energy, while promoting weight loss, without sacrificing taste.

 Each bottle of Kenetik is packed with premium ketones and sweetened with real fruit flavors for a crisp, refreshing experience.
 A single serving can provide enhanced energy, mood, and productivity.